 Long-term vs Short-term Investment Outlook

-Startup investing is typically a long-term endeavor.
-Unlike stocks or bonds, which can be sold relatively easily, startup investments are illiquid.
-It often takes several years for a startup to mature to a point where it can go public or be acquired, providing a return to investors.
+Startup investing is a long game.
+Unlike stocks or bonds, these positions are illiquid.
+You cannot log into a trading app and sell your equity stake on a Tuesday afternoon.
+It often takes five to ten years for a startup to reach a point where it can go public or get acquired, and only then do you see a return.

 Balancing Risks and Rewards